basho/riak_core/docs/node_worker_pool.md

 https://github.com/martinsumner/riak_core/blob/mas-2.2.5-dscpworkerpool/src/riak_core_vnode.erl#L245-L254

-## Snapshots Pre-fold
+## Snapshots Pre-Fold

-Within `riak_kv`, fold functions returned from backends for performing queries which were directed towards a worker_pool (such as 2i queries) were passed to the worker without a snapshot being taken.
+Within `riak_kv` fold functions returned from backends for performing queries which were directed towards a worker_pool (such as 2i queries), were passed to the worker without a snapshot being taken.
 When the worker in the pool ran the `Fold()`, at that point a snapshot would be taken.

 This model works if there is unlimited capacity in the vnode worker pools, as it is likely that the fold functions across a coverage plan will be called reasonably close together, so as to present a roughly cluster-wide point-in-time view of the query.
 However, with a constrained pool, a subset of the folds in the coverage plan may be delayed behind other work.
 Therefore, it is preferable for async work which intends to use node_worker_pools to have had the snapshot taken prior to the fold function being returned from the vnode backend.